-In early 2017, a private equity sponsor reached an agreement to acquire and carve out the employee benefits outsourcing division of a major business services company.
+Seeing the potential for a more profitable standalone business, a private equity sponsor invested to acquire and carve out the employee benefits outsourcing division of a major business services company.
 The multibillion-dollar organization supported a marquee list of Fortune 500 companies, providing benefits and HR services to over 23 million workers worldwide.
 This was a high-profile transaction with big potential for productivity through business transformation.

 When the transaction closed, we partnered with portfolio company leaders to implement a governance structure that prepared them for the big switch from parent-owned to an independent company.
 Thanks to solid planning and a lot of hard work, more than 20,000 associates were moved to the new organization on Day One with no negative impact to operations.
 Business continued as usual, with clients supported, invoices sent and payments collected on time.
 Meanwhile, the transition team was executing projects across every function, which would allow the company to end its TSAs with the seller on time.
 Activities included separating 700+ vendors and migrating the entire IT infrastructure, encompassing 27,000 email accounts, 400 servers, dozens of applications and 2,100 SharePoint websites.